top of page

 sometimes in the co-working area —

-and if someone appears in pajamas,
+and if someone shows up in pajamas,

-it is nothing special in Eden.
+that is nothing unusual in Eden.

-It is simply life, flowing.
+It is simply life flowing.

 Your house does not have to hold you.